-- · Stop the engine.

-- · Steer the boat up against the wind, if possible.

-- Make sure all passengers have life jackets.

-- · If necessary:

-- Evacuate the passengers.

-- Call for sea rescue.

-- Shut off fuel and main power switches.

-- Extinguish the fire.

-- Wait until fully certain that the fire has been extinguished before opening the engine cover.

-Carefully open the engine cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing.

-- · Put out possible smoldering fires with water.
+- · Stop the engine. - · Steer the boat up against the wind, if possible. - Make sure all passengers have life jackets. - · If necessary: - Evacuate the passengers. - Call for sea rescue. - Shut off fuel and main power switches. - Extinguish the fire. - Wait until fully certain that the fire has been extinguished before opening the engine cover.
+Carefully open the engine cover and be prepared to use the handheld fire extinguisher if - Carefully open the engine cover and be prepared to use the handheld fire extinguisher if necessary for post-fire extinguishing. - · Put out possible smoldering fires with water.